The General Aviation Capital of the World Is in Kansas.

 workers in Kansas's aircraft manufacturing and aviation industry

-Careers & Opportunities in Washington
+Careers & Opportunities in Kansas

 Aircraft Assembly Technician